SCRT-HQ/VaporShell/docs/glossary/New-VSGlueConnection.md

----
-layout: glossary
-title: New-VSGlueConnection
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSGlueConnection

 ## SYNOPSIS
-Adds an AWS::Glue::Connection resource to the template
+Adds an AWS::Glue::Connection resource to the template.
+The AWS::Glue::Connection resource specifies an AWS Glue connection to a data source.
+For more information, see Adding a Connection to Your Data Store: https://docs.aws.amazon.com/dg/populate-add-connection.html and Connection Structure: https://docs.aws.amazon.com/dg/aws-glue-api-catalog-connections.html#aws-glue-api-catalog-connections-Connection in the *AWS Glue Developer Guide*.

 ## SYNTAX